mcuntz/pyeee/docs/source/userguide.rst

 of the parameter space, which was missed due to a little sample.

-The call of :func:`~pyeee.screening.eee` (or the identical function :func:`~pyeee.screening.see`) is very similar to standard Elementary effects :func:`~pyeee.screening.ee`:
+The call of :func:`~pyeee.screening.eee` (or the identical function :func:`~pyeee.screening.see`) is very similar to standard Elementary effects `ee`:

 .. code-block:: python